 Anuloma Viloma Pranayama offers multiple advantages besides being a straightforward breathing exercise.
 It prepares you to explore different yoga postures by restoring your body’s equilibrium and mental peace.
-The following benefits are easy to perceive following regular practise of this breathing exercise:
+The following benefits are easy to perceive following the regular practice of this breathing exercise:

 - Helps attain mindfulness

 - Supports functions of the heart and lungs